 Power BI admin controls for usage metrics

-Usage metrics reports are a feature that the Power BI or Office 365 administrator can turn on or off.
+Usage metrics reports are a feature that the global administrator or Power BI administrator can turn on or off.
 Administrators have granular control over which users have access to usage metrics; they are On by default for all users in the organization.

 Only admins for the Power BI tenant can see the Admin portal and edit settings.

 By default, per-user data is enabled for usage metrics, and content consumer account information is included in the metrics report.
 If admins don’t want to expose this information for some or all users, they can disable the feature for specified security groups or for an entire organization.
 Account information then shows in the report as Unnamed.

 When disabling usage metrics for their entire organization, admins can use the delete all existing usage metrics content option to delete all existing reports and dashboard tiles that were built using the usage metrics reports.
 This option removes all access to usage metrics data for all users in the organization who may already be using it.
 Deleting existing usage metrics content is irreversible.